2017 2018 CNF Annual Research Report Instructions

 (8) User email address(es) [DO NOT combine with (4)!]:

 (Word count excludes the SUMMARY PROJECT INFORMATION above, but includes abstract, references, and captions)

 5) Details on text rules; 1000 maximum, send as .pdf file

 Do not refer to the placement of a figure in your paper, i.e. "In Figure 3 below, we see..."
 Just say, "In Figure 3, we see..."
-The actual page layout we use may not allow figures to be placed where you would like them to be, however we will try to put them as close as possible to the text where they are mentioned.
+The actual page layout I use may not allow figures to be placed where you would like them to be, however I will try to put them as close as possible to the text where they are mentioned.

-Send captions as TEXT in the PDF document -- do not make them part of the photo.
+Send captions as TEXT at the end of the PDF document -- do not make them part of the photo.
 Captions should be as short as possible.

-Please name at least one specific CNF tool used for your research!
+Please name at least one specific CNF tool used for your research IN your report.

 When you mention a chemical or tool or process for the first time, it must be spelled out with the acronym in parenthesis.
 Scanning electron microscope (SEM), plasma enhanced chemical vapor deposition (PECVD), deoxyribonucleic acid (DNA).
 It's good, proper writing!
 And it ensures that anyone anywhere reading your report will know what you are talking about.
 (Again, it only takes a moment for you to spell things out, but it takes me forever to correct the reports!)